chaitalisathe/FREEDOM/README.md

 - HPS and FPGA communicates through Avalon interface.
 - Controller manages all stages in execution of our design consisting of both ASIC and eFPGA parts.

-- Once wrapper is designed, we can build build the project on Quartus and generate a progamming file for FPGA (asic_fpga_benchmark_top.sof)
+- Once wrapper is designed, we can build the project on Quartus and generate a configuration file for FPGA (asic_fpga_benchmark_top.sof)
 - FPGA can be programmed through JTAG interface using Quartus programming tool.